Updated: Nov 8

 Why?
 Messier 27 is the second brightest planetary nebula and is large enough to be visible with binoculars and small telescopes.
 Due to its high surface brightness, a telescope will yield lots of details in the gases of the nebula, and you may even recognize the shape of a dumbbell!

 Messier 27 can be found inside the famous Summer Triangle (composed of the bright stars Altair, Deneb, and Vega), in the constellation of Vulpecula.

-At a distance of about 500 light years only, Rho Ophiuchi is the closest stellar nursery to Earth, and can be found near the bright Orange star Antares.
+At a distance of about 500 light-years, Rho Ophiuchi is the closest stellar nursery to Earth and is found near the bright orange star Antares.

-This target is huge, so let your telescope rest for the night and grab a 50mm lens instead.
+This target is huge, so no need to break out the telescope - just grab a 50mm lens.
 All you need is a DSLR camera, an intervalometer, and a way to track the sky!
-You can either use your motorized mount that you usually use for your telescope, or a smaller device like the Omegon Mini Track for example!
+You can either use a motorized mount that you usually use for your telescope or a smaller device like the Omegon Mini Track for example!

 Framing is very important for this target.
 We talk about this subject in depth in Episode 12 of Galactic Hunter if you're interested.
 If using a 50mm lens (which we recommend), you should be able to frame both the entire Rho Ophiuchi complex and a bright part of the Milky Way band in your image.

-Make sure to take advantage of softwares like Stellarium, Sky Safari, or Astronomy.tools to plan ahead and avoid any bad surprise once on the field.
+Make sure to take advantage of software like Stellarium, Sky Safari, or Astronomy.tools to plan ahead and avoid any surprises once on the field.

 Messier 57 is a small planetary nebula in the constellation of Lyra.
-M57 got its nickname, the Ring Nebula, due to its round/oval shape.
-This object is surprisingly bright when observing it through a telescope's eyepiece, and really stands out against the darkness of space despite its very small size.
+M57 got its nickname, the Ring Nebula, because of its round/oval shape.
+This object is surprisingly bright when observed through a telescope eyepiece and stands out against the darkness of space despite its very small size.

 It is believed that our sun will expel gas in a similar shape when it dies.